ChillarAnand/avilpage.com/posts/2017/12/automatic-magnetometer-calibration-with-arduino.md

 mz_calibrated = avg_scale/(mz - mz_offset);
 ```

 We can caclulate these biases once and store them in our code so that we don't need to calibrate it everytime.
+We can also write an auto update function which will recalibrate offsets & scale for every new reading.